arrmixer/BakingApp/README.md

 Miriam, to share her recipes with the world.
 You will create an app that will allow a user to select a recipe and see video-guided steps for how to complete it."

-I decided to follow the same convention I used for my popular movies app.
-Used MVVM and fragments attached to the same container unless I was using the master-detail view which then I used the fragment container and detail container like in the Big Nerd Ranch book.
-Specifically, I used the master-detail look for the recipe page and the corresponding recipe step pages.

-I had all my activities extend a single activity (as in the book) to add modularity to my fragments.
-As I understand it, I've created a Single activity with multiple fragment senario (I think?).
-Please feel free to correct me if I'm wrong.

-I addition, I used Retrofit and GSON this time since I needed to use a third-party library instead of a built in Network Util to do my JSON parsing and network requests.

-I kept Room for my DB needs, ViewModel, and LiveData for my lifecycle requirements of course with some SaveInstanceState sprinkled in... nothing fancy just basic implementation.....
+## Implementation
+For this project, I used Retrofit, GSON, and Exoplayer as my third-party libraries and Android architecture components Room, ViewModel, and LiveData.

-Exoplayer was used to display the videos if were available to play the "to-do" videos.
-If not, a toast message appears to alert the user.
+Exoplayer was used to display the videos.
+If a video was not available,  then a toast message appears to alert the user.

-This app has its own Widget which shows the Recipe title and the list of ingredients for the last recipe the user was using.
-When the user clicks on any item in the list it takes them straight to the recipe page.
+The app includes a widget that shows the Recipe title and the list of ingredients for the last recipe the user was using.
+When the user clicks on any item in the list, it takes them straight to that recipe page.

 I finally got to write some Espresso Tests.
 I wrote tests on UI for recycler view and intents nothing fancy just isDisplayed(), isKey(), and isText().

-Please forgive my UI.
-Definitely a weak point of mine and needs to be address!
+Please forgive my UI!

+## Credits:
 Here are the links to everything I used to make the project (besides Udacity course work of course):

 Links for App research: